5 Chili Recipes (no processed ingredients)

 - Use sea salt (has many trace minerals), raw sugarcane, aka Jaggery, and minimally processed cooking oil like coconut oil, sesame seed oil, or olive oil.
 Avoid highly processed vegetable oils, corn oil and the likes.

 The MEC difference:

-2. Less water is required than mentioned in recipe for conventional cookware.
+- Less water needed: Less water is required than mentioned in recipe for conventional cookware.

-3. The water left from cooking the beans will be enough for the recipe, typically it’s recommended this water be discarded to prevent beans from causing flatulence.
+- Cooking beans in pure-clay prevents flatulence: The water left from cooking the beans will be enough for the recipe, typically it’s recommended this water be discarded to prevent beans from causing flatulence.
 Not so when cooked in clay.